-As of March 20, 2020, approximately 257.552 acres of land within the District have been with utility facilities by the Developer.
-According to information obtained from the Developer, the Developer has advanced approximately \$32,719,505.77 in constructions costs for roads, water, wastewater, and drainage facilities, tap and permit fees, inspections, and engineering costs, of which approximately \$22,514,265.41 will remain owing to the Developer after the issuance of the Bonds.
+As of December 1, 2020, approximately 316.641 acres of land within the District have been developed with utility facilities by the Developer.
+According to information obtained from the Developer, the Developer has advanced approximately \$55,848,984.03 in constructions costs for roads, water, wastewater, and drainage facilities, tap and permit fees, inspections, and engineering costs, of which approximately \$40,003,202 will remain owing to the Developer after the issuance of the Bonds.
+Under the Consent Agreement, the amount of unlimited tax bonds which may be issued by the District is limited to an amount of \$19,900,000 for all purposes.
+After the issuance of the Bonds, the District will not have any authorized but unissued unlimited tax bonds approved by the City for issuance.
+The District anticipates the Bonds to be its final installment of new money bonds unless the City increases the total principal amount of bonds authorized under the Consent Agreement.
+The District expects to reimburse the remaining amounts owed to the Developer from time to time using surplus funds and other lawfully available funds held in the District's general fund.